vijoh01/UserScore/README.md

 If you click on a user, a separate list should be visible showing all scores registered for that user in descending order.

 ## Add Form
 The app should also have a form where you can enter a name and a score.
 If the user name does not already exist, that name should be added to the list of users.
+If the user _does_ exist, the score should be added to them and the ranking list updated if needed.

 New data does not need to be saved on reload.

 ## Excel import
 The app should also handle excel import of scores.
 We have prepared the app so that you can drag and drop an excel file into a dropzone on the page, from there the excel file is parsed and the data should be available to you.